cabforum/servercert/docs/EVG.md

 The High Risk Certificate requirements of Section 4.2.1 of the Baseline Requirements apply equally to EV Certificates.

 ### 11.12.2.
-Denied Lists and Other Legal Black Lists
+Denied Lists and Other Legal Block Lists

 (1)  **Verification Requirements:**  The CA MUST verify whether the Applicant, the Contract Signer, the Certificate Approver, the Applicant's Jurisdiction of Incorporation, Registration, or Place of Business: